TrueSparrowSystems/slackmin/README.md

 ## Interactive Components

 Slack provides a range of visual components, called Block Kit, that can be used in messages.
 These blocks can be used to lay out complex information in a way that's easy to digest.
 Each block is represented in slack APIs as a JSON object.
-You can include up to 50 blocks in each message, and 100 blocks in modals.
+You can include up to 50 blocks in each message and 100 blocks in modals.
-You can find Block Kit reference [here].(https://api.slack.com/reference/block-kit/blocks)
+You can find Block Kit reference [here](https://api.slack.com/reference/block-kit/blocks) .

 ### Message Wrapper

-slackmin Message wrapper allows us to create and format the message alert interface by enabling addition of various [block elements](https://api.slack.com/reference/block-kit/block-elements).
+Slackmin Message wrapper allows us to create and format the message alert interface by enabling addition of various [block elements](https://api.slack.com/reference/block-kit/block-elements).

 **Methods**